Breaking Emotional Eating Habits

 ■ ▲ ●

-After all, being human means being emotional, so maybe a wise plan of attack is to also become familiar with these emotions of ours…
+After all, being human means being emotional, so a wise plan of attack is to also become familiar with these emotions of ours…

 Sit With Your Emotions